ecg-icas/icas/src/source/feeds.rst

 Each ad belongs to one and only one category and the category of an ad cannot be changed.
 This field can only be set once during the lifecycle of an ad.

 An integer value from the category list.
-Must be an id of a category with a non-zero parent id.
+Must be an id of a leaf category with a non-zero parent id.

 ======= ====================================================